 The Trust Deed & Rules provide for the Funds to be governed by a board of 14 Trustee Directors, consisting of seven Employer, five Member and two Pensioner Trustee Directors.
-All Trustee Director positions were filled at the year-end.
+All Trustee Director positions were filled during the year.

 Each Trustee Director serves for a fixed three-year term and can be re-appointed following each term.
-As at 31 March 2023, the average period of service of each Trustee Director was 8 years with 4 Trustee Directors having been in office for 5 years or less, whilst 4 Trustee Directors, including the Chair and the Employers' Deputy Chair, had been in office for 10 years or more.
+As at 31 March 2024, the average period of service of each Trustee Director was 9 years with 5 Trustee Directors having been in office for 5 years or less, whilst 4 Trustee Directors, including the Chair and the Employers' Deputy Chair, had been in office for 10 years or more.
 There is a wide spectrum of experience and, therefore, the training programme both keeps the experienced Trustee Directors up to date with pension developments and gives newer Trustee Directors a basis, in line with the minimum requirements, on which to develop their knowledge and experience.